availproject/avail/utils/da_spammer/readme.md

 # DA Spammer

-Two Rust CLIs to stress-test data availability on an [Avail](https://www.availproject.org/) node:

-- **`da-spammer`** - single-account spammer: prepares blobs, computes commitments, and submits `submit_blob_metadata + blob` as signed extrinsics.
+Rust CLI to stress-test data availability on an [Avail](https://www.availproject.org/) node by preparing blobs, building commitments, and submitting `submit_blob_metadata + blob` as signed extrinsics.
+The tool connects to an Avail HTTP RPC endpoint and logs per-transaction progress.
-- **`da-sybil-spammer`** - multi-account spammer: generates many ephemeral accounts, batch-funds them using `utility.batchAll(balances.transfer_keep_alive(...))`, then round-robins blob submissions across them.

-Both binaries connect to an Avail HTTP RPC endpoint and log per-tx progress.

 ---